-The only recommended first aid is to clean off the offending substance and immerse the body part under cold running water for as long as possible.
+Burns: The only recommended first aid is to clean off the affected area and immerse the body part under cold running water for as long as possible.
 Seek professional advice immediately.

 COURTESY Collins Dog Photo-guide

-Can I remind everyone: "Never to play with and throw sticks for their dogs".
+Sticks and Dogs: Can I remind everyone: "Never to play with and throw sticks for their dogs.

-A lady has just contacted me for behavioural therapy because a bamboo cane splintered in her puppy's throat, after numerous operations the Puppy is now fearful and anxious of handling and is showing initial signs of aggression because of the trauma.
+A lady has just contacted me for behavioural therapy because a bamboo cane splintered in her puppy's throat after numerous operations the Puppy is now fearful and anxious about handling and is showing initial signs of aggression because of the trauma.

 On top of that when chewing sticks they can inhale the small fibres, this can cause lung problems.
 Once you start your dog with sticks Mother Nature takes over and scatters them everywhere.
 Therefore the key is to ignore dogs and puppies with sticks and stimulate them with something else like a frisbee, ball, or special retriever dummies.